How to Set Equal Column Height in Elementor for FREE (All Widgets)

 Infobox demo

-In this example, we have 4 infobox widgets with uneven height, to make them equal height let’s select the main container and go to Advanced > Plus Extras : Equal Height > Equal Height and turn on the toggle.
+In this example, 4 Infobox widgets have uneven heights.
+Select the main container and go to Advanced > Plus Extras : Equal Height > Equal Height and toggle it on.

-For this one, we’ll be using the Div Level option so from the Mode Based on dropdown choose Div Level and from the frontend open the Inspect Element tool of your browser.
+From the Mode Based on dropdown choose Div Level and open the Inspect Element tool in your browser.

 Infobox demo inspect

-As we learned earlier we need to move upwards from there till the class elementor-widget-container and count the number of divs in between.
+Move upward from service-center to the class elementor-widget-container and count the number of divs in between.

 Infobox demo nested level

-We can see it is 6 levels up so in the Elementor editor in the Select Nested Level dropdown we’ll select Nested Level 6.
+It is 6 levels up, so in the Elementor editor in the Select Nested Level dropdown select Nested Level 6.

 Infobox demo sub nested level

-Now for Select Sub Nested Level we have to select the parent container of service-center and go downwards.
+For Select Sub Nested Level, select the parent container of service-center and count downward.

-It is 1 level down so in the Select Sub Nested Level dropdown select Level 1.
-Now the settings should look something like this.
+It is 1 level down, so in the Select Sub Nested Level dropdown select Level 1.
+The settings should look like this.

 Infobox demo settings